liferay-search/liferay-docs/en/developer/reference/articles/02-export-import-and-staging/decision-to-implement-staging.markdown

 implement Staging in your application:

 - You're using remote staging.
-When publishing to a remote live site, your content must be transferred to a different @product@ installation.
+When publishing to a remote live site, your content must be transferred to a different @sharepoint@ installation.
 Therefore, Staging must be able to recognize the content to facilitate the transfer.
 - You want a space where you can freely edit and test your content before publishing it to a live audience.